 Entering a bank intending to commit larceny while armed with a deadly weapon is a Class 2 felony under Virginia Code § 18.2-93

 Potential Defenses: As with the arguments for the other felonies lack of intent to commit either a felony or a misdemeanor when you enter a dwelling may be defense in a burglary charge.
 Another defense for a burglary charge is the absence of evidence of breaking and entering.
 Attorneys experienced with burglary cases can determine which argument provides the best defense for

 Contact The Brown Firm PLLC For Representation

 If you are facing a possible conviction for a major theft crime in Virginia – call The Brown Firm PLLC today.
 Our criminal defense attorneys are highly experienced in defending individuals in Virginia court proceedings.
-We offer free initial consultations so that you can discuss your case and make the best decision moving forward.
+We offer initial consultations so that you can discuss your case and make the best decision moving forward.
 Don’t risk going to court alone.
 Entrust your case our firm by calling or by contacting us online.